hazelcast/hazelcast-cpp-client/Reference_Manual.md

 ## 7.1.
 C++ Client API Overview

-This chapter provides information on how you can use Hazelcast's data structures in the C++ client, after giving some basic information including an overview to the client API, operation modes of the client and how it handles the failures.

 Most of the methods in C++ API are synchronous.
 The failures are communicated via exceptions.
 All exceptions are derived from the `hazelcast::client::exception::iexception` base method.
 There are also asynchronous versions of some methods in the API.
 The asynchronous ones use the `hazelcast::client::Future<T>` future object.
 It works similar to the `std::future`.

 If you are ready to go, let's start to use Hazelcast C++ client!